Last Updated on August 2, 2022 by Audrey Scott

 “Oh man.
 What are we in for?”

 We settle down for the night at Mandara Huts.
-We’re told that the ascent will whittle away our appetites, so we force down as much food as possible for dinner while finishing well beyond our three liters of water for the day.
+We’re told that the ascent will whittle away our appetites, so we force down as much food as possible for dinner while finishing well beyond our three liters of water for the day (note: water is important to combat altitude sickness).

 Day 2: Mandara Hut to Horombo Hut – “This Really Isn’t So Bad”